bespoken/bespoken-docs/end-to-end/setup.md

 There are a couple of steps for the setup - but don't worry - you will only have to do it once and, if you run into any issues, just [ping us here](https://gitter.im/bespoken/bst).
 We'll get it sorted out quickly!

 ## Creating A Virtual Device

-### Virtual Devices for Alexa
-1. Sign up for free or login to the [Bespoken Dashboard](https://apps.bespoken.io/dashboard), you will see the following screen:
+- Login to our [Bespoken Dashboard](https://apps.bespoken.io/dashboard) (if you don't have an account yet, apply for a free trial), you will see the following screen:

 ![Bespoken Dashboard](./assets/dashboard.png "Bespoken Dashboard")

-2. On the left panel click on **"Virtual Devices"** to access the Virtual Device Manager:
+- On the left panel click on **"Virtual Devices"** to access the Virtual Device Manager:

 ![Virtual Device Manager](./assets/virtualDeviceManager.gif "Virtual Device Manager")
+### For Alexa

-3. Click on the **"Add Virtual Device"** button and select "Alexa Virtual Device".
+- Click on the **"Add Virtual Device"** button and select "Alexa Virtual Device".
 After clicking on **"OK"** you will be redirected to a Login with Amazon page:

 ![Virtual Device Manager Dialog](./assets/VirtualDeviceManagerDialog.gif "Virtual Device Manager Dialog")

-4. Provide your credentials and you will be returned to the Bespoken Dashboard.
+- Provide your credentials and you will be returned to the Bespoken Dashboard.
 The **"Virtual Device Token"** will be retrieved automatically:

 ![Virtual Device Manager With Token](./assets/VirtualDeviceManagerWithToken.gif "Virtual Device Manager With Token")

-### Virtual Devices for Google
+### For Google
-1. Follow steps 1-3 from "Virtual Devices for Alexa" but, on step 3, select "Google Virtual Device" instead.
+- Click on the  **"Add Virtual Device"** button and select "Google Virtual Device".
 After clicking on **"OK"** you will be redirected to a Google Sign-in page:

 ![Virtual Device Manager Dialog](./assets/VirtualDeviceManagerDialogGoogle.gif "Virtual Device Manager Dialog")

-2. Provide your credentials and you will be returned to the Bespoken Dashboard.
+- Provide your credentials and you will be returned to the Bespoken Dashboard.
 The **"Virtual Device Token"** will be retrieved automatically:

 ![Virtual Device Manager With Token](./assets/VirtualDeviceManagerWithTokenGoogle.gif "Virtual Device Manager With Token")